VictoriaMetrics/VictoriaMetrics/README.md

   regex: true
 ```

-VictoriaMetrics components provide additional relabeling features such as Graphite-style relabeling.
+VictoriaMetrics provides additional relabeling features such as Graphite-style relabeling.
 See [these docs](https://docs.victoriametrics.com/vmagent.html#relabeling) for more details.

 ## Federation